AtropineTears/num-primes/README.md

 # About

+## Prime Number Generation Design

+The Prime Number Generation and parts of its code is based on [Snips-AI's Medium Blog on Generating Prime Numbers](https://medium.com/snips-ai/prime-number-generation-2a02f28508ff).

+A **conservative attempt** is made at deciding whether a number is prime or not.
+The number goes through the generation phase and 3 tests to determine if its prime:

+### Generation Phase

+1. A single parameter is passed to the generator function that indicates the number of bits the prime should be.

+2. The userspace CSPRNG is seeded by the operating system to generate the random numbers using the rand crate.

+3. An unsigned integer is generated until it passes the prime test.

+4. The number is sent to be processed by **four tests**

+### Primality Tests

+The numbers go through multiple tests to determine whether they are composite or prime.

+1. A check is done to see if the number is even.
+2. An array of the first **2048 primes** is used to check whether the number is divisble by any of the primes in the array.
+3. **Fermat's Little Theorem** is performed
+4. **Miller-Rabin Primality Test**, the gold standard recommended by the official RSA documentation and by [NIST](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf) on generating primes, is performed with **16 iterations**, the same used by Apple's cryptosystem.

+If the number passes these tests, it is considered with high probability to be prime.
+Feel free to verify them yourselves on [Wolfram Alpha](https://www.wolframalpha.com/) by simply typing in the prime number.

+### Safe Primes

+**Safe Primes** are generated simply by checking if `(p-1)/2` is a prime with the tests listed above.

+## OpenSSL-Prime vs. Num-Primes

+**OpenSSL LTS (1.1.1)** has a [doc page](https://www.openssl.org/docs/man1.1.1/man1/openssl-prime.html) for **prime generation**, including how safe primes are generated.

+> OpenSSL should be prefered for serious cryptographic implementations due to the security of their code and their code having been audited.

+Num-Primes may be useful in certain situations, like in embedded systems or where OpenSSLis overkill.

+---

+**OpenSSL-prime:**

+* Generates **Safe Primes** using `(n-1)/2` but is much more efficient
+* Performs a **default** of **20 checks** on prime numbers.

+**Num-Primes:**

+* Generates **Safe Primes** using `(n-1)/2` but takes much longer for unknown reasons
+* Performs a **default** of **16 checks** on prime numbers through 4 different primality tests
+* Supports #[no_std] and stable rust
+* May be useful in situations where using OpenSSL would be overkill.

 ## Differences Between `num-primes` and `ramp-primes`

 [ramp-primes](https://github.com/0xSilene/ramp-primes) is the **original implementation** of the prime number generator using the **ramp** library.